gavinmathias/string-reduce/README.md

 # string-reduce

-## run 'make' to build for MacOS, run the test suite, and run a few examples
+## Execute 'make' to build for MacOS, run the test suite, and run a few examples

 ### Given a string representing a list of single characters, remove any group of the same characters if there are at least N consecutive occurrences.
 Repeat the same treatment to the string after removal until there is no more group of same character with N or more consecutive occurrences